ikama-innovation/Bauta/README.md

 - A convenient way to get started with Spring Batch
 - Start/stop/restart jobs via a web-based user interface
 - Watch job/step progress and status.
+- A step may be Java Tasklets or script executions (javascript, python, php etc)
 - Steps can generate output that can be displayed in the UI.
 Typically reports, script logs, stack traces etc.
 - Provides "starter" and example projects for different usage scenarios
 - Supports "DevOps" way of developing your Jobs/Steps in a collaborative, automated fashion